jaywhj/mkdocs-materialx/docs/plugins/blog.md

 [social] and [tags] plugin.

-Posts can be organized in nested folders with a directory layout that suits your specific needs, and can make use of all components and syntax that Material for MkDocs offers, including [admonitions], [annotations], [code blocks], [content tabs], [diagrams], [icons], [math], and more.
+Posts can be organized in nested folders with a directory layout that suits your specific needs, and can make use of all components and syntax that MaterialX for MkDocs offers, including [admonitions], [annotations], [code blocks], [content tabs], [diagrams], [icons], [math], and more.